-Scientists have discovered unique bacteria and fungi inhabiting the dry volcanic slopes that dot the Atacama region in South America.
-The newly discovered microbes were genetically distinct from many other microorganisms that are known to exist on Earth.
-The research was published on June 26, 2012 in the Journal of Geophysical Research.
+Scientists have discovered unique microbes – bacteria and fungi – inhabiting the dry volcanic slopes that dot the Atacama region in South America.
+The newly discovered microbes are genetically distinct from many other microorganisms that are known to exist on Earth.
+The researchers published their findings June 26, 2012, in the Journal of Geophysical Research.

-The Atacama Desert, located at the base of the Andes Mountains in South America, is thought to be the driest place on Earth.
+The Atacama Desert, located at the base of the Andes Mountains in South America, is the driest place on Earth.
 In the core of the desert, rainfall averages less than 5 millimeters (0.2 inches) per year, and decades can sometimes pass without any rainfall whatsoever.

 Environmental conditions are also very harsh on the slopes of two Atacama volcanoes, Volcán Socompa and Volcán Llullaillaco, where scientists discovered the new microbes.
-In addition to being extremely dry despite the occasional snowfall, the soil surface is exposed to intense ultraviolet radiation and it experiences huge daily swings in temperature that can range from freezing lows of -10 degrees Celsius (14 degrees Fahrenheit) to soaring highs of 56 degrees Celsius (132.8 degrees Fahrenheit).
+In addition to being extremely dry despite the occasional snowfall, intense ultraviolet radiation hits the soil surface.
+It experiences huge daily swings in temperature that can range from freezing lows of -10 degrees Celsius (14 degrees Fahrenheit) to soaring highs of 56 degrees Celsius (132.8 degrees Fahrenheit).

 The scientists found DNA evidence of bacteria and fungi in the soil samples, and many of the microbes appear to be unique species.